Fly-20/sujitsahuV2/content/rpackagebmstdr/_index.md

   I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

   Please reach out to collaborate 😃
-cms_exclude: true
+cms_exclude: false
 #url: talk

-# View
+exclude_featured: false

+design:
   view: compact

 # Optional cover image (relative to `assets/media/` folder).